-The kids will love the Mount Igueldo amusement park with its roller coaster, water rides and bumper cars.
+One of the fun things to do in San Sebastian for kids is to visit the Mount Igueldo amusement park with its roller coaster, water rides and bumper cars.

 There is also a hotel and café where you can sip on a café solo and soak in the view in that relaxed Spanish fashion.

-San Sebastian’s main beach, La Concha, curves gently along a sheltered waterfront.
+San Sebastian’s main beach, Playa de La Concha, curves gently along a sheltered waterfront.